Christina Noble tells of knifepoint terror in raid on her home

-Activist Christina Noble has told of her terror after an intruder held her at knifepoint in her own home.
+Activist Christina Noble has told of her terror after an intruder held her at knifepoint in her own home, writes Joe Leogue.

 Ms Noble, who recently returned from Vietnam because she became ill, said she also became unwell in a supermarket back in Ireland, and was subsequently brought to hospital.